 Responsibilities: Part-time instructor committed to community college students and their success to teach speech fundamentals course.
 Courses are taught primarily late afternoons and evening (M-Th), but other times can be arranged if available.

 Requirements: Master’s Degree in Communications required or Master’s Degree and 18 graduate hours in related courses is acceptable.
 Applications will be accepted until position is filled.

 Responsibilities: Part-time Business (Accounting/Economics/Finance/Management/Marketing) Instructors committed to community college students and their success to teach courses at all campus locations and online.
-Requirements: Master’s Degree in business or related filed or Master’s Degree and 18 graduate hours in the content area.
+Requirements: Master’s Degree in business or related field or Master’s Degree and 18 graduate hours in the content area.
 Experience teaching at the post-secondary level and online teaching experience preferred.
-Applications will be accepted until position is filled.
+Applications will be accepted until positions are filled.